ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-02-21-Ansible-role.markdown

 <b>vars</b>: This directory can contain variables specific to the "server1" role

-- Setting up 2 servers ( web and backend ) group in ansible inventory file and Manually create roles (server1 & server2) by create necessary folder structure:
+- Method2: Manually create roles (server1 & server2) by create necessary folder structure and Setting up 2 servers （web and backend）group in ansible inventory file：

 {% highlight shell %}